 1. Right-Click on Resource Authorization Policies and select Manage Local Computer Groups.

 2. Select Create Group.

-3. Enter the farm name and click on Add.
+3. Enter the farm name and each individual servers in the farm and click on Add.
 Then click on OK.

 Once these steps are done and you try to connect to the farm name directly, the RD Gateway will come to know that the farm name is a network resource and thus, not give you the error, but actually connect you to the farm.